chicomelo/number-asset/wp-content/plugins/cookie-law-info/readme.txt

 = 3.0.7 =

 [Enhancement] - New CCPA Opt-out center
-[Fix] - Not able to change the Optout preference center text color [Fix] - Not able to disable the "Reject All" button from preference center
+[Fix] - Not able to change the Optout preference center text colour [Fix] - Not able to disable the "Reject All" button from preference center

 = 3.0.6 =

 [Enhancement] - Clickable video placeholders
-[Fix] - Revisit consent button color is not reset on colour scheme changes
+[Fix] - Revisit consent button colour is not reset on colour scheme changes

 = 3.0.5 =